JIO Academic Eligibility Policy

 - may fully participate in all extracurricular activities and interscholastic sports

-- If a student receives two failures on the progress report or the report card, he/she will be deemed as ineligible to compete.
+If a student receives two (2) failures on the progress report or the report card, he/she will be deemed as INELIGIBLE TO COMPETE.
 A student on ineligible to compete status:

 - may only participate in practices, but may not participate in games, competitions or other activities.

-- If the student’s situation improves after a minimum of two and a half weeks within the five week period, the student may request an “appeal” (see below) for reconsideration of his/her ineligible to compete status.
+- must attend Expanded Day at least two (2) days per week If the student’s situation improves after a minimum of two (2) weeks within the five week period, the student may request an “appeal” for reconsideration of his/her ineligible to compete status.

 - may not attend any extracurricular activities.

-- If the student’s situation improves after a minimum of two and a half weeks within the five week period, the student may request an “appeal” (see below) for reconsideration of his/her ineligible status.
+If the student’s situation improves after a minimum of two weeks within the five week period, the student may request an “appeal” (see below) for reconsideration of his/her ineligible status

 Fall Sports & Extracurricular Activities

-The June report card final grades will determine fall eligibility status.
-If a student has any final grades that are failures, they will dictate whether or student is eligible to compete.
-If proof of the student’s successful completion of the courses in summer school is submitted to the High School Principal, the student’s eligibility status will be restored.
+The June report card final grades will determine Fall eligibility status.
+If proof of the student’s successful completion of the courses in summer school is submitted to the high school principal, the student’s eligibility status will be restored.